Skip to Main Content

 Causes, Symptoms, Treatment, & Other Resources

-What Is a Chiari Malformation (CM)? chiari malformation
+What Is a Chiari Malformation (CM)?

-Chiari Malformation can occur when the opening at the base of the skull is not large enough or when there is abnormal pressure in the brain pushing it downward.
+Chiari malformation can occur when the opening at the base of the skull is not large enough.
+It can also occur when abnormal pressure in the brain pushes it downward.
+Chiari malformations are categorized into four major types based upon anatomical abnormality and whether congenital defects are present (2).

 Chiari Type 1 Malformation